 Interestingly enough, interpregnancy weight change also influenced risk for those who were underweight or normal weight, with weight gain being associated with an increased risk of gestational diabetes and pregnancy-induced hypertension.
 Underweight or normal-weight women, who lose too much weight (more than one BMI unit) between pregnancies have an increased risk of giving birth to a low birth weight baby.1,3

-There are several factors that may affect postpartum weight retention such as racial–ethnic differences, and lifestyle factors (such as exercise, dieting and smoking).
+When examining postpartum weight retention it's important to look at racial–ethnic differences and lifestyle factors (such as exercise, dieting and smoking).
 Postpartum weight retention is higher in women who are depressed, anxious or distressed during pregnancy and the postpartum period.
 This may be because it may be difficult for mamas to engage in healthy lifestyle behaviors that support postpartum weight loss.
-Similarly, short sleep duration in the first year postpartum is associated with weight retention, because it may have an impact on mamas' ability to engage in healthy lifestyle behaviors, and because it influences hormones, energy expenditure and appetite.1
+Similarly, short sleep duration in the first year postpartum is associated with weight retention, because it may have an impact on a mother's ability to engage in healthy lifestyle behaviors, and because it influences hormones, energy expenditure and appetite.1

 Tips for a practical postpartum weight recovery: